paraguin271828/express-todo/README.md

-Node.js Todo app with Express and PostgreSQL
+Node.js boilerplate REST API for a todo app with Express and PostgreSQL